laszlo-r/sublime-webloader/README.md

 - if the web page sees your machine on a different ip than localhost, include that ip:
   - `<script src='webloader.js?server=192.168.0.100:9000'></script>`
 - customize settings in the Packages/Webloader/Webloader.sublime-settings file
+  - not every setting is supported yet, but this should be mentioned in the comments

 Credits:
 --------